BuyMyMojo/open-fbt/README.md

 - `feedback:<timestamp>-<DiscordUserID>-<DiscordUserName>`
   - This is just a [String](https://redis.io/docs/latest/develop/data-types/strings/) containing whatever feedback they put in the feedback command
 - `guild-settings:<DiscordGuildID>`
-  - This is a [JSON](https://redis.io/docs/latest/develop/data-types/json/) entry containing if the server has auto kick enabled or not as well as the channel id for bot announcements
+  - This is a [JSON](https://redis.io/docs/latest/develop/data-types/json/) entry containing if the server has auto kick enabled or not as well as the channel ID for bot announcements

     ```json
     {